 developed with course work which particularly strengthens the foundation study required for the architecture curriculum.

-Pre-architecture coursework fulfills the University and General Education requirements for graduation.
+Pre-Architecture coursework fulfills only a portion of the University and General Education requirements.
+Additional coursework within the university is required for graduation.
 At the

 end of the sophomore year, the student makes application for admission to full major status in architectural studies.